Deciding when to retire

 Calculate how much you’ll need in retirement

-- Most advisors say you’ll need about 85 percent of your pre-retirement income to maintain your lifestyle after leaving your job.
+- Most advisors say you’ll need about 85% of your pre-retirement income to maintain your lifestyle after leaving your job.

 - Be sure to budget for healthcare.
 Even with Medicare, the average couple may need $250,000 to pay for healthcare in retirement.